As a manager, you hold a unique and influential position in ensuring successful goal-setting:

 3. Employee performance goal example for self-management

-Self-management skills are skills that empower people to manage their feelings, thoughts, time, and actions.
+Self-management skills empower people to manage their feelings, thoughts, time, and actions.
 Examples of self-management skills include: productivity, adaptability, ownership, decision-making, etc.

-Purposeful self-management can enable employees to maximize their productivity, initiate action to achieve professional goals, improve workplace performance, reach a greater sense of wellbeing, and ultimately direct the trajectory of their career.
+Purposeful self-management can enable employees to maximize their productivity, initiate action to achieve professional goals, improve workplace performance, reach a greater sense of well-being, and ultimately direct the trajectory of their careers.

-Setting self-management goals also frees up the amount of tactical and back-and-forth work you, as a manager, have to do.
-After setting the overall direction, objectives, and key results of a project, self-managing employees are able to execute on the details with minimal oversight.
-Consequentially, project communication will consist mainly (and efficiently) of important project updates, problem-solving, and resource requests.
+Setting self-management goals also frees up the amount of tactical and back-and-forth work you, as a manager, must do.
+After setting the overall direction, objectives, and key results of a project, self-managing employees can execute on the details with minimal oversight.
+Consequentially, project communication will consist mainly (and efficiently) of essential project updates, problem-solving, and resource requests.

 This, in turn, can liberate managers to focus on higher-priority responsibilities, such as growing the business or improving the team’s culture and interpersonal relationships through better 1-on-1's.